15 early morning brunch restaurants in Toronto

 Early morning brunch in Toronto might be an oxymoron (or more plainly, it might just be breakfast), but it's not exactly nonexistent.
 Some of Toronto's best brunch restaurants open their doors in the wee hours so you can get your fix before the rush.

-Here are my picks for restaurants to get your brunch on first thing in the morning in Toronto.
+Here are our picks for restaurants to get your brunch on first thing in the morning in Toronto.

-This fire engine red diner opens at 8:30 a.m. on weekends.
+This fire-engine-red diner is open at 8 a.m.
+Wednesday through Sunday.
 Go here for classic Irish breakfasts, frittatas and tall stacks of pancakes Beware, you might have to wait in line, but it'll be worth it.

-Brunch is the forte of this popular Leslieville brunch destination and is available from 8 a.m. on making it a magnet for early risers.
-Fruit parfaits and cheddar and spinach waffles are just two items on the menu.
+Brunch is the forte of this popular East Chinatown destination and is available from 8:30 a.m. onward, making it a magnet for early risers.
+Breakfast poutines and cheddar and spinach waffles are just two items on the delectable menu.